Jupemon/LinkitTV/README.md

 ## The idea behind the project

 The rise of [Reaction Content](https://en.wikipedia.org/wiki/Reaction_video) gave me a great idea.
-I decided to create an app where livestreamers could watch online videos together with their audience.
-A streamer can visit the site and share the generated URL with their fans.
-The Fans can send videos to be watched by the streamer.
-Think of it as an online TV screen where the remote can be shared with anyone on the internet.
+I decided to create an app where livestreamers could watch online videos during a stream.
+A streamer can visit the site and share the generated URL link with their fans.
+The Fans can send videos to be watched by the livestreamer.
+Think of it as an online TV screen where you can share the remote with anyone on the internet.

 ## How it works